 Right around that time, a literary friend challenged Kris to try her hand at story telling.
 So from the molecular grenade with the pin still attached, The Death Row Complex was born.

 Kris' work as a cancer drug hunter converged with a research trip through Italy to spark her debut novel.
 Once ignited, The Vesuvius Isotope erupted like the volcano itself - sending Kristen Elise and her readers on a global quest to investigate several non-fictional mysteries that have endured for more than two thousand years.
 More historical thriller than science thriller, The Vesuvius Isotope blurs the lines between fact and fiction, medicine and magic, science and superstition, history and legend.

 When the idea for The Vesuvius Isotope struck, Kris promptly locked The Death Row Complex into the freezer for a while, alongside the molecule that inspired it.
 Now that The Vesuvius Isotope is a reality, The Death Row Complex has emerged.
-A prequel to The Vesuvius Isotope set eight years earlier, The Death Row Complex will emerge in June 2015, just months before the timeline presented in the novel.
+A prequel to The Vesuvius Isotope set eight years earlier, The Death Row Complex will debut in June 2015, just months before the timeline presented in the novel.

 The novels of Kristen Elise - the Katrina Stone novels - explore historical and scientific mysteries across the centuries and reveal the little-known underworld of today’s pharmaceutical industry.
-Of course, these revelations are strictly fictional (because big pharma has big lawyers) but they bring the reader through global adventures that remind us of one truth: the Ph.D. is bound by no Hippocratic Oath.
+Of course, these revelations are strictly fictional (because big pharma has big lawyers) but they bring the reader through international adventures that remind us of one truth: the Ph.D. is bound by no Hippocratic Oath.

 Kristen Elise lives in San Diego, California with her husband, stepson, and canine children.
 When not investigating historical mysteries, she continues to hunt for drugs and the stories they tell.